httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   - Potential conflicts due to existing use of field name
   - Properties of the data communicated in field value

-Specifications and features relying on Client Hints MUST prefix request header names with a "Sec-" prefix.
+Specifications and features relying on Client Hints are advised to prefix request header names with a "Sec-" prefix.
 User agents, such as web browsers, ensure such prefixed headers can only be emitted by the browser, and application content, such as scripts, are forbidden from emitting such headers {{FETCH}}.
 This provides assurance that, when transmitted by user agents, the type, format and value of data communicated in such request headers are enforced by the user agent.

-Additionally, specifications and features relying on Client Hints are RECOMMENDED to include the "CH-" in the header name, for example, in the form Sec-CH-Foo for a hypothetical Client Hint Foo.
-Client Hints can provide additional information about the user that previously only have been accessible to scripts or content, and not necessarily transmitted in requests.
-Servers that wish to minimize the data collected in intermediate steps MAY filter out all unrecognized or unprocessed "CH-" values from its records or intermediate steps, and a consistent use of "CH-" helps facilitate filtering new and unrecognized Client Hint Values.
+By convention, request headers that are client hints use a CH- prefix, to make them easier to identify as using this framework; for example, Sec-CH-Foo.
+Doing so makes them easier to identify programmatically (e.g., for stripping unrecognised hints from requests by privacy filters).

 # IANA Considerations